Designing for the empty states (10 years later)

 Empty states are places in apps that have no content or data.
 They are empty.
 A blank page.
 Traditionally empty states a

-Empty states are places in apps that have no content or data.
-They are empty.
-A blank page.
-Traditionally empty states were overlooked as most designers focus on how best to display lots of content or data.
+Traditionally empty states were overlooked as most designers focus on how best to display lots of content or data and not the lack of it.

 It’s common for empty states to be dealt with by developers because the causes are often exceptions (such as no internet connection, no permissions for location, a failure to connect with a database).
-Developers often write the copy and, as a result, it can be a little stiff and literal.
-While this is better than nothing and functional, empty states should be considered something needing a dedicated design.
+Developers often write the copy or it is provided by a backend service to help debug a problem.
+As a result it can be a little stiff and literal.
+While this is better than nothing (and functional), empty states should be deliberately considered.

 There are three main empty state types: